miku/lloyd-defunct/README.md

 Step by step
 ------------

+We would like to filter out documents with duplicate names from the following file.
+The name with the highest `more.syno` should win.

     $ cat fixtures/test.ldj
     {"name": "Ann", "more": {"city": "London", "syno": 4}}
     {"name": "涛", "more": {"city": "香港", "syno": 1}}